smhc/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

  - ``aNy_CasE``.

 It also supports a fixed prefix and suffix that will be prepended or appended to the identifiers, regardless of the casing.
-A threshold for the length of the identifer may be specified to suppress the checks for short names.

 Many configuration options are available, in order to be able to create different rules for different kinds of identifiers.
 In general, the rules are